n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: WhatsApp trigger
+title: WhatsApp Trigger node documentation
-description: Documentation for the WhatsApp trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the WhatsApp Trigger node in n8n.
+Follow technical documentation to integrate WhatsApp Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# WhatsApp trigger
+# WhatsApp Trigger node

-Use the WhatsApp trigger node to respond to events in WhatsApp and integrate WhatsApp with other applications. n8n has built-in support for a wide range of WhatsApp events, including account, message, and phone number events.
+Use the WhatsApp Trigger node to respond to events in WhatsApp and integrate WhatsApp with other applications. n8n has built-in support for a wide range of WhatsApp events, including account, message, and phone number events.

-On this page, you'll find a list of events the WhatsApp trigger node can respond to, and links to more resources.
+On this page, you'll find a list of events the WhatsApp Trigger node can respond to, and links to more resources.

 ///  note  | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/whatsapp/).